lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks_v2.english.txt

 ------------------------------------------------------------------------
 INSTALLATION
 ------------------------------------------------------------------------
-If you're going to install Transitions or Endless BG1, do so before Themed Tweaks.
+If you're going to install Transitions, Endless BG1, or BG1NPC do so before Themed Tweaks.

 Installation using Project Infinity (https://forums.beamdog.com/discussion/comment/1145416/#Comment_1145416) will ensure this and other mods are installed in the correct order.